 Our attorneys have a proven track record of winning contract litigation disputes.

-The Business Trial Group works on a contingency-fee basis, which means that we do not charge you hourly rates.
-In fact, we do not charge you at all unless we successfully resolve your case.
-This business model allows us to pursue the legal pathways that best suit your needs and yield optimal results.
+The Business Trial Group works on a contingency-fee basis, which means that we do not charge hourly rates or retainers.
+In fact, we are not paid unless we successfully resolve your case.

 In services contracts, one party contracts another to provide a service within a stated period of time.
 Typically, services contracts specify the responsibilities of the service provider as well as the payment schedule.